spree/spree/guides/content/developer/customization/view.markdown

 * <tt>:partial</tt> - Relative path to a partial
 * <tt>:template</tt> - Relative path to a template

+***
-NOTE: As Deface operates on the Erb source the content supplied to an override can include Erb, it is not limited to just HTML.
+As Deface operates on the Erb source the content supplied to an override can include Erb, it is not limited to just HTML.
 You also have access to all variables accessible in the original Erb context.
+***

 #### Targeting elements